What do you mean by Ambiguous genitalia?

-- Urethra doesn’t properly extend to the tip of penis
+- Urethra doesn’t properly extend to the tip of the penis

-- Penis is abnormally small with urethral opening very close to the scrotum
+- The penis is abnormally small with urethral opening very close to the scrotum

-- Absence of either one of both testicles
+- Absence of either one or both testicles

 - Undescended testicles and empty scrotum that looks like labia

 How can Ambiguous genitalia be treated?

 - Surgery to preserve normal sexual function or make the genitals look more natural